Have you ever been at a loss when trying to optimize your emails, your website, and other aspects of your business? Of course, you have! We all have.

 Send an email or set up a form on your website, where you ask customers questions that offer insight into who they are and what problems they might be facing.

-At Sleeknote, we recently sent out an email to our customers asking them to fill in a survey, because we wanted to learn more about them.
+Sleeknote sends an email to customers asking them to fill in a survey, because they want to learn more about them.

-We linked to a Typeform with 15 questions about who they are, what they work with, and how we can make our content better.
+They link to a Typeform with 15 questions about who they are, what they work with, and how they can make the content better.

 Here’s an example:

-This, along with the other questions, gave us enough data to start developing buyer personas.
+This, along with the other questions, gave Sleeknote enough data to start developing buyer personas.